Study in USA

 Any single dependent of the applicant will also obtain PR in France automatically.

 The France permanent residency is a 10-year permit given to those who have lived in France for at least 5 years.
 After 10 years, the France PR needs to be renewed to extend the stay period.
-However, to get permanent residency, it is required to stay in the country on resident permits.
-International students usually apply for Permanent Residency in France after studying either for undergraduate or graduate degrees.
-Common pathways to get residence permits in France include for a post-study work visa, skilled work permit, family unification permit, etc.
+However, to get permanent residency, it is required to stay in the country on a resident permit.
+International students usually apply for Permanent Residency in France after studying either for an undergraduate or a graduate degree.
+Common pathways to get residence permits in France include for a post-study work visa, skilled work permit, family reunification permit, etc.

 Permanent residency in France will be forfeited if candidates leave the country for more than 2 years continuously.
 Rules of PR in France vary for people from European countries and non-European countries.